October 13, 2025

 • Previous engagement (email replies, LinkedIn connects, etc.)

 Segmenting helps your team tailor their message for each group.
 A focused list means fewer wasted calls and higher-quality conversations.
+If you're building this function from scratch, our outbound SDR guide covers exactly how to structure and scale it.

 Explore Further: Best Cold Call Opening Lines to Nail the First 15 Seconds (With Examples)